kiegroup/dmn-feel-handbook/source/index.html.md

  - Simple syntax designed for a broad audience
  - Three-valued logic (`true`, `false`, `null`)

-The following sections presents basic FEEL syntax.
-You can refer to the other sections for details of the built-in and extended FEEL functions.
+The following chapters presents basic FEEL syntax.
+You can refer to the other chapters for details of the built-in and extended FEEL functions.

 # FEEL values